swift-on-server/site/src/contents/posts/2024/02/08-using-swiftnio-channels/contents.md

  nc localhost 2048
  ```

-If you want, we can close the connection from our side as well.
+If you want, close the connection from our side as well.
 I've placed a marker where you can close the connection from our side.
-Because `executeThenClose` will close the connection when the function ends, we can simply place a `return` statement here.
+Because `executeThenClose` will close the connection when the function ends, simply place a `return` statement here.

 ## Conclusion